Fulbert Youlou: Revolution of the 'Trois Glorieuses'

 Even before independence, Congo-Brazzaville was effectively dominated by a single dominant party.
 In August 1962, Fulbert Youlou announced his intention to institutionalise this one-party state « afin de sceller la réconciliation et l'unité nationale réalisées » (in order to seal the reconciliation and national unity).
 He did not experience any opposition; on the contrary, the decision appeared to be enthusiastically received by the MSA leader Jacques Opangault.
 In pursuit of this goal, a round table was organised for 3 August 1963, gathering the leaders of the three parties (UDDIA, MSA and PPC), the relevant unions, representatives in the National Assembly and leaders of the Congolese army.
 Although not opposed to a one-party state in principle, the unions refused to accept the system proposed by the head of state, on the grounds that they appeared to serve only Youlou's interests.

-In order to demonstrate their disapproval, the unions decided to organise an « arrêt de protestation » (protest strike) on 13 August at the Labour exchange in Brazzaville.
+In order to demonstrate their disapproval, the Congolese trade unions decided to organise an « arrêt de protestation » (protest strike) on 13 August at the Labour exchange in Brazzaville.
 The day before this protest, in the night, Youlou had the principal union leaders arrested.
 When this news was announced, the simple protest transformed into a true anti-governmental action.
 The protestors planned to raid the prison in order to free the union leaders, leading to clashes with security forces.
 Hundreds of unionists were killed.
 When they finally succeeded, the arrested leaders could not by found.
 The anti-governmental protest turned into a riot; the country was paralysed.
 The French army co-operated with the Congolese forces in order to re-establish order.
 That evening, Abbé instituted a curfew, declared a state of emergency and called for calm on the radio.

 The next day, around noon, the President of the Republic declared on the radio: